Exporting to Philippines

 Opportunities for exporters

 There are opportunities for UK companies across a broad range of industries.
 Our trade advisers in Philippines have identified particular opportunities for UK businesses in the following sectors:

 Government plans for large-scale investment

 Philippines is the 5th largest economy within the strong 10-member ASEAN Bloc (IMF, 2019).
-As a founding member, it has advantages such as being the home of the Asian Development Bank who drive many of the Asia-Pacific development projects.
-It’s also ideally placed to do business with wider ASEAN region.
+As a founding member, it has advantages such as being the home of the Asian Development Bank, which drives many of the Asia-Pacific development projects.
+It’s also ideally placed to do business with the wider ASEAN region.

 International standards for education and skills

 The Philippines has recently passed a law to bring international standards to higher education and vocational training.
 The nation wants to improve and modernise through programmes and international partnerships, which present opportunities for UK business.